Title V funding

 |Infants <1 year||70,902|

 A statewide needs assessment is conducted every five years.
 Based on the findings, Massachusetts identifies priorities to address the needs of the MCH population and develops the Title V Block Grant five-year state action plan.
 Title V priorities and other key maternal and child health objectives are below.

 Massachusetts submits an application and report every year detailing successes and challenges in implementing our state action plan and plans for the coming year.
 The most recent report can be viewed at Title V Maternal and Child Health Block Grant.

 Massachusetts Title V priorities

-- Support effective health-related transition to adulthood for adolescents with special health care needs.
+- Health transition: Support effective health-related transition to adulthood for adolescents with special health needs.

 Other key MCH objectives

 - Ensure access to quality care, especially for those with low-incomes or limited availability of care